Cancel anytime

 Total Addressable Market (TAM)

-The global children's wear market is estimated to be in the hundreds of billions of dollars.
-The Children's Place is positioned to capture a share of this market through its retail and online channels.
+The global children's wear market is projected to reach hundreds of billions USD.
+The Children's Place is positioned to capture a share of this market through its brand presence and distribution network.

 Upturn SWOT Analysis